JusticeShultz/RPG_DiscordBot/README.md

 https://justiceshultz.github.io/pages/DiscordBotDocs.html

 # Unstable Builds
 Looking for unstable builds of the bot?
 As you may have noticed I only push fully working states to GitHub.
 This is due to how my publish system for the bot is and for security reasons with my bots API Token.
-If you would like a build of the most recent build of the bot please DM me on Discord @ Robin#1000
+If you would like a build of the most recent build of the bot please DM me on Discord @ Robin#1000 and I'll get back to you.

 I will continue to push changes up to here but minor bug fixes and small additions will not be committed until all large broken features are updated.